Influence of French on English: Before 1066

 In the early 11th century, Old English was not a single unified language but a dialect continuum that stretched from the southern English coast to the Forth estuary.
 However, a literary standard had emerged that was based around the West Saxon dialect spoken in the area centred on Winchester, the capital of Wessex.
-Also spoken in the territory ruled by the Anglo-Saxons were the Celtic languages of Old Cornish, Old Welsh, and Cumbric, mainly in peripheral regions in which settlement by the Anglo-Saxons had been fairly minor, and Old Norse across a wide swath of territory in the North and the East Midlands.
+Also spoken in the territory ruled by the Anglo-Saxons were the Celtic languages of Old Cornish, Old Welsh, and Cumbric, mainly in peripheral regions in which settlement by the Anglo-Saxons had been fairly minor, and Old Norse across a wide swath of territory in the North and the East of England.

-Norman conquest of England and consequences
+Norman claim on England and consequences

+During Harold Godwinson's visit to Normandy in 1064, he was captured by Guy I, Count of Ponthieu and handed over to William, who used Harold to subdue Conan, the count of Brittany.
+A condition of Harold's release was that he promised to become William's vassal and prepare the way for Norman rule of England.
+Thus, William felt wronged when Harold was crowned Harold II of England in January 1066.